Greed is Good: A Unifying Perspective on Guided Generation: Experiments

 \subsection{Molecule generation for QM9}

 We also illustrate the core ideas with some experiments in controllable molecule generation on the QM9 dataset \parencite{ruddigkeit2012enumeration}, a popular molecular dataset containing small molecules with up to 29 atoms.
 Following \textcite{hoogeboom2022equivariant,ben-hamu2024dflow}, we perform the conditional generation of molecules with specified quantum chemical property values.
 In particular, we target the following properties: polarizability $\alpha$, orbital energies $\varepsilon_{\mathrm{HOMO}}, \varepsilon_{\mathrm{LUMO}}$ and their gap $\Delta \varepsilon$, dipole moment $\mu$, and heat capacity $C_v$.
 The property classifiers were trained following the methodology outlined in \textcite{hoogeboom2022equivariant}.
-The underlying flow model is an unconditional equivariant flow matching model with \textit{conditional optimal transport} path \parencite[Section 4.7]{lipman2024flow-guide}, \ie, the EquiFM \parencite{song2023equivariant} model.
+The underlying flow model is an unconditional equivariant flow matching model with \textit{conditional optimal transport} path \parencites[Section 4.7]{lipman2024flow-guide}[\cf][]{tong2023conditional,tong2024improving}, \ie, the EquiFM \parencite{song2023equivariant} model.
+We solve the ODE with Euler's method and 50 discretization steps; further configuration details are reported in \cref{app:inv_images}.
 Further details are provided in \cref{app:qm9}.

 \paragraph{Metrics.} To evaluate the guided generation we calculate the \textit{mean absolute error} (MAE) between the predicted property value of the generated molecule by the property classifier and the target property value \parencite{satorras2021en}.
 Additionally in \cref{app:add_mol} we report the quality of the generated molecules by evaluating the atom stability (the percentage of atoms with correct valency) and molecule stability (the percentage of molecules where all atoms are stable).